PolymorphicAgent/MCPackTool/README.md

 1) Installing / Setting up QT

     - please note that this will take up approximately 40 GB of storage space depending on your operating system.

-a) Download the QT installer from [this site](https://www.qt.io/download-qt-installer-oss)
+        a) Download the QT installer from [this site](https://www.qt.io/download-qt-installer-oss).

+        b) You may have to create a free account with QT.

+        c) I reccomend keeping the default installation directory (at C:/Qt)

+        d) Select "Qt 6.9 for desktop development"

+        e) Finish the installation process.
+It will take a while!

 2) pulling via git